tikv/website/content/docs/5.1/develop/rawkv/scan.md

 ### Scan all data

-The `scan` API only returns a limited number of key-value pairs.
-How can we fetch all the data in the range from `startKey` to `endKey`?
+The `Scan` API only returns a limited number of key-value pairs.
+How can you fetch all the data in the range from `startKey` to `endKey`?
 The following example gives you a simple demo.

 ```java
 import java.util.List;